 - Avoid leaving the waving solution and neutralizer for a prolonged time.
 It might damage the hair.

 - During perming, avoid getting the solutions into the eyes or skin.
-If it irritates, then immediately wash with cold water.
+If it irritates, then immediately wash it with cold water.
 To prevent this, use a bandana or apply vaseline on the bare skin.

 - Avoid washing or oiling your hair till two days after the perming treatment.
 Washing your hair will ruin the newly formed curls and turns the hair frizzy.